raspberrypilearning/cd-advanced-html-css-sushi/en/step_8.md

 ![Asides are side by side at the bottom](images/cssGridAsidesAtBottom.png)

-Let's try putting the `aside` elements over on the right, and making them half the width of the `article`.
+Let's put the `aside` elements over on the right and make them half the width of the `article`.

 + Change the values of `grid-template-columns` and `grid-template-areas` to: